uradjudicator/uradjudicator/README.md

 # 🚀 About Me
 <img align="right" src="https://i.imgur.com/840b0PX.gif" width="329">
-<p align="left">Hi there!
-I'm Johnny.
-I have a passion for learning programming now, learning front end development, really want you to get thanks to my projects.
-I'm passionate about staying ahead of the curve when it comes to the latest technologies and spend my days breaking and creating code.
+<p align="left">Hi there!Hello, I'm Johnny, and I'm deeply passionate about programming, specifically in the realm of front-end development.
+My goal is to continually improve my skills through hands-on projects and stay at the forefront of the ever-evolving world of technology.
+I dedicate my days to both deconstructing and constructing code, constantly pushing the boundaries of what I can achieve.
+I'm excited to see where my journey in programming takes me, and I'm eager to express my gratitude for the knowledge and skills I acquire through my projects